gethynellis/AIExecutive/8_WorkShop.md

 - How should the company address customer concerns regarding data privacy and the use of their shopping data?
 - **Formulate an AI strategy that aligns with Trendy Retail Co.'s business goals of optimizing supply chain efficiency, enhancing customer experience, and driving sales growth.**

-These scenarios provide a structured approach for group discussions and scenario planning exercises to explore AI's potential and challenges in different industries.